amritrai5757/Movie-Trail/README.md

-Used tmdb api for having all the data about trending,action movies etc.
+Used Tmdb(the movie database) api for having all the data about trending,action movies etc.

 Used firebase to host our website.